Healthy Homes Assessment Lower Hutt

 Insulation Lower Hutt

-The "R" refers to thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
-The greater the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
+The higher the R-value, the more effective the insulation.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation standard.

 Lower Hutt Moisture Ingress & Drainage